The Pingxi Crags

 The grotto carved into the mountainside.

 Returning to the junction, I tried the start of the Putuo track and found yet another side track branching off.
 This time it did lead us to the cave, which was a substantial hole in the mountainside with an an altar standing before it.
 Many statues had been placed within the cave, though the weathering of the years had rendered most of them anonymous.
 We had an excellent view of Xiaozi framed by the mouth of the cave, and could make out the line of posts and rope running up its left hand side.
-Despite having climbed it a short while ago, it still looked incredible.
+Despite having stood atop it a short while ago, it looked impossible.

 Statues inside the cave.